kamujun/tensorflow_hub_experiments/README.md

 Following experiments are included in this repository.

 * Trained model and export the hub module, and use it.
-* Fine-tuning hub bodule, and save model inculuded hub module.
+* Fine-tuning hub module, and save model inculuded hub module.
 * Using own hub module in Keras.